PSM Makassar: Kit suppliers and shirt sponsors

-Supporters

-The most ardent PSM fan clubs are The Maczman and Laskar Ayam Jantan (LAJ).
-Other supporter groups include Red Gank, Komunitas VIP Selatan (KVS), Komunitas VIP Utara (KVU), and Komunitas Supporter VIP Utama (KSVU).
-PSM is also supported by people with ethnic or familial links to South Sulawesi province who live across Indonesia due to migration trends.

 Rivalries

 Rivalry with Persija Jakarta

 The rivalry with Persija Jakarta has been going on since the Perserikatan era with matches being fierce and tough.
 The rivalry did not reach hostile levels before the establishment of Persija's fan club The Jakmania.

 Rivalry with Malut United

 The match between Liga 1 clubs Malut United and PSM Makassar is a new rivalry.
 Both clubs come from Eastern Indonesia and have the same logo and home uniform color, so they are also nicknamed the Eastern Indonesia Red derby.
 The first match between the two will only take place in the 2024–25 Liga 1 season, where only then will Malut United be promoted from the 2023–24 Liga 2 season with the third-place status.
 The match on 17 December 2024 ended in a 2–2 draw at the Gelora Kie Raha Stadium, it was the first match between them.